 Migrate to Didomi Consent String (DCS)

 Note: Consent notices created after June 17th, 2025 will have the Didomi Consent String (DCS) enabled by default (i.e. didomi_dcs will be utilized to store end-user consent).
-Previously created message will need to migrate to the Didomi Consent String (DCS) no later than June 2026.
-After this date, Didomi will enforce the Didomi Consent String (DCS) on all consent notices and fully deprecate support for the didomi_token format.
+Previously created message can migrate to the Didomi Consent String (DCS).
+Click here to learn more about migrating to the DCS.

 The Didomi Consent String (DCS) is a compact and modern consent string format that is designed to offer full flexibility in representing an end-user's privacy choices.
 It is fully supported on both web and mobile platforms includes all of Didomi SDKs for websites, iOS, and Android applications.

-The Didomi Consent String (DCS) is stored in didomi_dcs and replaces the deprecated didomi_token which was typically stored in a browser's cookies or local storage.
+The Didomi Consent String (DCS) is stored in didomi_dcs and is an alternative to didomi_token which was typically stored in a browser's cookies or local storage.
 In this article, we will cover how to manually upgrade a consent notice so that it leverages the Didomi Consent String (DCS)

 Please contact the Didomi support team if your organization wishes to bulk migrate all of your consent notices to the Didomi Consent String (DCS).